Admin-7/Mr-Robot-techniques/CTF-team.md

 We have a semi-private [[Capture The Flag|InfoSec#ctfs-and-hacking-games]] team by the same name open to collective members who are interested in practicing cybersecurity skills.
 The [team is registered on CTFTime.org](https://ctftime.org/team/34635) and coordinates wargames in [a private room on Gitter (this link will report "Not found" if you are not already invited to join)](https://gitter.im/AnarchoTechNYC/CTF).
 We are focused on skill sharing, education, and autonomy, not necessarily winning competitions.

+> 🔰 **This is a strictly beginner-friendly team.** While there are members of various skill levels, this team is expressly designed to be a valuable team to join if you have never before participated in CTF competitions.
+Team organizers are strict about maintaining an expressly educational environment, while de-emphasizing competition and score-keeping, and actively promoting cooperation and knowledge sharing.

 * [How to join](#how-to-join)
 * [How to add members](#how-to-add-members)
   * [Adding members to the GitHub CTF team](#adding-members-to-the-github-ctf-team)